 Who is teaching?

-Nada Conner had enjoyed being a language interpreter for over 30 years.
+Nada Conner hadenjoyed being a language interpreter for over 30 years.
 She began her interpreting career in the Air Force Training Center in Tripoli, Libya, where she facilitated communications as Arabic interpreter for Libyan Air Force instructors and trainees.
 Her next career move was Iraq, where she worked on several military construction sites as well as in Baghdad Headquarters.
 After that, she worked as a Language Assistant for United Nations Protection Forces in Croatia, during the tumultuous period of unrest in the region.
 Since then, she has been working as a freelance interpreter and translator for district courts throughout Washington, Oregon, Alaska, and beyond.
 She is a remote interpreter for several large language interpreting agencies, working very hard every day to help LEP’s get the best possible communications outcome and easily access resources that may otherwise be difficult or impossible.
 A native of Serbia, Nada graduated from University of Belgrade with B.A. degree in languages and literature.
 She is a certified court interpreter by AOC in Washington State, and also WA DSHS Medical and Social Services authorized interpreter for Bosnian, Serbian, and Croatian languages.
 She lives in Bellingham with five gorgeous rabbits.

-Certificates will be issued to attendees who:
+Certificates of completion will be issued to attendees who:

 - Arrive on time